 Fairbanks Morse outsourced magnetos for their early engines initially.
 Many low tension make and break installations used a Sumter magneto and early high tension systems used an American Bosch AB33 or AB34 oscilating magneto.

 One of the earlier magnetos was likely the model R. It used an external horseshoe magnet and a wound armature with the condenser in the base and the points in the end .It had a hardened shaft and roller bearings.
-These were actually very good in their day that were hot even when not in good repair.
-They were direct gear driven or gear driven with an impulse mechanism inside the gear.
+These were actually very good back in their day.
+They were hot and ran even when not in good repair.
+They were direct gear driven or if for a 3HP or larger engine gear driven with an impulse mechanism inside the gear.
 The plug wires had threaded ends and screwed into the leadout tower.
 A two cylinder version was used by John Deere briefly.
 The wound armature was a riveted throw away assembly that complicates the rebuild process.
 They suffered from the usual woes of the wound armature and insulation seepage.
 Some can become stuck as a result.
 Pop it in the oven at about 200 degrees for a spell and it should let go and slide out.
 Remember to remove the sparkplug terminal first.
 The plug wires did not simply plug in, rather they had an end that screwed into the leadout post.
 The brass screws holding the leadout may appear to have no slots, they are sometimes filled with solder, get them hot with a soldering gun and push the solder out.
 Sometimes one will see a small brass tag fastened to the leadout retainer screws, that is the spark plug gage.
 Always check the condenser in the base, we seldom find a good one and routinely replace them.
 Check for leakage first, then check capacity.
 Nearly all found will be leaky. replace with a 0.2MFD 400-600 volt polypropylene (Mylar) film Orange drop capacitor.
+More info to follow on this one.

 Enter the FM series FMJ.FMK,FM and FMX.. et al and a modern design that endures to this day.
 They used a stronger more modern magnet alloy, improved condenser and an overall robust design.
 These were used as OEM by some manufacturers as case and Allis Chalmers.
 They also have an extensive line of replacement magnetos.
 They are a modern serviceable magneto with most parts available.
 Some even at local auto parts jobbers.
 Here are some factory sales brochures to share with kind permission from Fairbanks-Morse corporation to keep yours alive and well.